 The type of wrist design that batting gloves feature can affect their performance.
 Most pairs have a hook-and-loop wrist closure, so you’re able to adjust how tight they are around your wrists.
 However, some gloves have a longer cuff that provides some compression to mimic taping your wrist for added support, while others have a low-profile wrist design that allows for a full range of motion for your hands.
 It’s really a matter of personal preference, so choose the style that best suits your needs as a hitter.

 While batting gloves serve a practical purpose, that doesn’t mean they can’t look good too.
 Batting gloves are available in a wide range of colors and designs, so it’s easy to find an option you like.
 Many players like to match their batting gloves to their uniform colors, while others prefer basic white, gray, or black gloves.

 Baseballs: Rawlings Recreational Grade Baseballs

 You can’t practice your hitting with some quality balls to hit.
-It helps to have have plenty on hand to perfect your swing with, which is why we like this bucket of 24 balls from Rawlings.
+It helps to have have plenty on hand to perfect your swing with, which is why this bucket of 24 balls is a good option

 Baseball helmet: Easton Z5